nelson-n/Mark1.github.io/README.md

 * Both linear drive rods must be perfectly vertical.
 * Use calipers to measure the distance between the linear drive rod and the frame in all four sections where the linear guide rod passes in front of the frame.
 * Place nuts and washers between the stepper motor mounts and motor mount plates to nudge the stepper motor to the correct distance.
-    * For the first build of the Mark 1, one M4 nut and two washers were required shift the stepper motor correctly.

 <div style="page-break-after: always;"></div>